How to Organize a Fridge

 - Bananas – to chill or not chill bananas is a subject of some debate, but they should never be refrigerated until they are completely ripened

 Learn more about caring for your refrigerator with our guides on how to set the proper temperature in your refrigerator and how to defrost a fridge.
-If you are thinking of buying a new refrigerator, take a peek at our refrigerator buying guide.
+If you are thinking of buying a new refrigerator, take a look at our refrigerator buying guide.
 From counter-depth refrigerators to door-in door models we can help you select the best refrigerator to fit your kitchen decor and your lifestyle.
+Order online, and The Home Depot Delivers.
+Just say when, how and where.